bareknuckleshin/linkedin_applied_status_emphasis/README.md

 ### 1. **Load the Extension**
 1. Open Microsoft Edge and navigate to `edge://extensions/`.
 2. Enable "Developer mode."
-3. Click "Load unpacked" and select the `linkedin_filter` folder.
+3. Click "Load unpacked" and select the `linkedin_highlight` folder.

 ### 2. **Activate the Extension**
 - Ensure the extension appears in the list and toggle it on to activate it.